 You provide high-quality, compassionate healthcare following standards, policies or protocols and always acting within the limits of your competence.
-You may work in a range of services e.g. hospital, community, health or daycare unit, birth centre or midwifery-led unit, someone's home, operating theatre, nursing or care home, assessment centre, hospice, school, prison, GP surgery, charity or voluntary organisation; working in partnership with individuals, families, carers and other service providers.
+You may work in a range of services e.g. hospital, community, birth centre or midwifery-led unit, operating theatre.